manudol/tcp_toy/README.md

 ## Notes
-Note 1: You can start multiple clients in multiple terminal to communicate with the server. note 2: Works only currently on localhost.
+Note 1: You can start multiple clients in multiple terminal to communicate with the server.

+Note 2: Works only currently on localhost.
 But I plan to expand it to local network soon.